GoogleCloudPlatform/google-cloud-dotnet-debugger/CONTRIBUTING.md

 Want to contribute?
 Great!
 Please read this page so your submission can go through smoothly.

+1. Read and sign our Contributor License Agreement (See below).
+1. Fork this repository.
+1. Write changes, tests, integration tests and documentation in your fork.
+1. Create a pull request.

 ## Contributor License Agreement

 Before we can use your code, you must sign the